mansong/stream-adventure/exercises/lines/QUIZ.md

 Your own program should use `split` in this way, but you should transform the input and pipe the output through to `process.stdout`.

-Make sure to `npm install split through2` in the directory where your solution file lives.